googleapis/googleapis.github.io/HowToRPC.md

 To compile Protocol Buffer Language files, you’ll need `protoc`, the Protocol Buffer compiler.
-You can download `protoc` from the [google/protobuf release page](https://github.com/google/protobuf/releases) on GitHub or build it from source.
+You can download `protoc` from the [google/protobuf release page](https://github.com/google/protobuf/releases) on GitHub (look for the `protoc` release for your machine architecture, e.g.
+`protoc-3.6.0-linux-x86_64.zip`) or build it from source (this will take a while).

 You’ll probably also need a code generation plugin for the language that you’re using.
 Plugins are standalone executables written in many different languages, and the plugin interface is defined in the [plugin.proto](https://github.com/google/protobuf/blob/master/src/google/protobuf/compiler/plugin.proto) file.
 Here are some plugins that we have used: